 Here are a few scenarios based on where things stand:

 Once a final package is approved, checks won’t drop immediately.
 It’ll take the IRS some time to process payments — according to the Motley Fool, the first checks could go out within two weeks and wrap up in seven weeks or less.
-The site suggests that it’s more likely the Senate will pass a stimulus bill before its recess, which means benefits would arrive sooner rather than later.

 No stimulus check?
 Track down your first payment

-The first round of stimulus checks are still trickling out—if you haven’t received yours and believe you’re eligible, go to the IRS’s Get My Payment app to check the status.
+The first round of stimulus checks are still trickling out.
+If you haven’t received yours and believe you’re eligible, go to the IRS’s Get My Payment app to check the status.
 You can also set up stimulus check notifications with the USPS’s Informed Delivery tool, which tells you when your check or stimulus check debit card is left in your mailbox.

 Finally try the IRS stimulus check phone number if you’re still having trouble.
 Representatives may be able to help you with stimulus check status questions, although they probably will not have any information about the possible second round.